phodal/awesome-iot/README.md

 ## Platform

+* [DeviceHive] (https://github.com/devicehive) - IoT Data Platform.
+Wide range of connectivity options, device management, security and data processing.

+* [[thing-it-node] ★ 20 ⧗ 3](https://github.com/marcgille/thing-it-node/) - A device-independent IoT platform including support of complex event processing, storyboards, and a mobile app.
 * [Clavin ★ 212 ⧗ 2](https://github.com/EricssonResearch/calvin-base) - Calvin is an application environment that lets things talk to things.
 It comprises of both a development framework for application developers, and a runtime environment that handles the running application.
-* [DeviceHive] (https://github.com/devicehive) - IoT Data Platform.
-Wide range of connectivity options, device management, security and data processing.
 * **[IoT.js ★ 921 ⧗ 0](https://github.com/Samsung/iotjs)** - Platform for Internet of Things with JavaScript.
 * [Jasper](http://jasperproject.github.io/) - Jasper is an open source platform for developing always-on, voice-controlled applications.
 * [Lan ★ 105 ⧗ 0](https://github.com/phodal/lan) - Internet of Things Server Layer with CoAP, WebSocket, MQTT, HTTP Protocol